Bug report #1807

 I'll make also further test also on other 32 bit boxes other than mines, but as I already said, until now I was not able to replicate the problem(s).

 It would be extremely useful if you could post here the project file and the dataset that are in use when all these problems are popping out.

-#8 Updated by Giovanni Manghi about 10 years ago
+#8 Updated by Giovanni Manghi over 13 years ago